FAQs About The Saguaro

-Saguaro cacti, also scientifically known as Carnegiea gigantea, exist only in the Sonoran Desert, covering a large portion of southwestern U.S.A in Arizona & California, and also in Northwestern Mexico.
+Saguaro cacti, also scientifically known as Carnegiea gigantea, exist only in the Sonoran Desert, covering a large portion of the southwestern U.S.A in Arizona & California, and also in Northwestern Mexico.
 However, not all parts of the Sonoran Desert grow saguaros.

 Do Saguaro Cactus Only Grow in Arizona?